 You can find more Ryokan in Kyoto here: Best Ryokans In Kyoto.

 6. Yoshimatsu Hakone Ryokan

-We finish our selection of the best Ryokan in Japan with Yoshimatsu, which is located in Hakone.
+We continue our selection of the best Ryokan in Japan with Yoshimatsu, which is located in Hakone.
 Hakone is a beautiful mountainous area at 2 hours from Tokyo by train.
 If you want to spend a peaceful night in Hakone, the Yoshimatsu Ryokan is definitely the answer!

 Feel free to also check out our list of the best Ryokans in Hakone!

 Sustainability is fast becoming a concern amongst the next generation of travelers, so what better way to support the movement and travel comfortably than staying at a sustainable traditional Japanese inn in the mountains of Yufu?

 Yufudake Ichibo no Yado Kirara is the epitome of classic cultural elements such as tatami mats and low-rise furniture fused with modern touches including western-style bedding.
 All rooms are fitted with private semi-open-air baths, so you can soak in the natural hot spring water in the comfort of your room.

 There are additional features that elevate the experience here, including a delicious seasonal menu that may encompass a kaiseki meal using only the freshest ingredients, or sukiyaki to warm up your soul in winter.

 Guests Tips: It’s a tad too far to walk from the station, so you will need to organize a taxi or time your arrival with the free hotel shuttle bus.
 If you’re looking to book the larger onsen bath for families, there will be a surcharge.

 Book It Now: Yufudake Ichibo no Yado Kirara